 Balena devices use UTC as their standard time zone.
-If you want to use a timezone other than UTC, you have to explicitly set the timezone using the tools available for the operating system running within your container. resin-timezone is an example of how to do this in Debian.
+If you want to use a timezone other than UTC, you have to explicitly set the timezone using the tools available for the operating system running within your container. balena-timezone is an example of how to do this in Debian.
 The balena dashboard shows log timestamps using the local time for the computer you are viewing it on, and you can switch it to display the timestamps in UTC by using the controls available at the log view.

 If you want to learn if the system has completed at least one successful NTP synchronization since boot, you can use DBUS from your container.
 Check the "Checking if device time is NTP synchronized" example.
 The

 NTPSynchronized property will tell you if you're running with a potentially stale clock or if the system is synced.

 When the balena device boots up, and before any container is run, the system will query the hardware clock to get the current time, while it will also read the timestamp value, stored in the last modification time of a special file,

 /var/lib/systemd/clock.
 If the hardware clock is behind the value stored with

 /var/lib/systemd/clock, the system will forcefully set the clock to the stored value.
 This is done to ensure that time from the point of view of the applications is monotonically increasing.
 After that, the device will start its Network Time Protocol (NTP) client which will be attempting to sync the clock with NTP servers periodically.
 If a successful synchronization occurs, the last modification time of

 When you first provision a device, as a fallback,